opt-tech/aws-fluent-plugin-kinesis/README.md

 see [Using the Amazon Kinesis Service API](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-using-api-java.html#kinesis-using-api-defn-sequence-number).

 ### multi_records_per_put
 Boolean.
-Default is true.
+Default is false.
 By enabling it, you can group multiple records by partition_key.
 While when *random_partition_key* is enabled, all the records will be gathered together into one record, not grouped by partition_key .
 This feature is used to save money by descrising the number of kinesis put.

 ### multi_records_separator
 String.
-Default is '\n'.
+Default is "\v".
 Yan can change by
 ```
-multi_records_separator '\v'
+multi_records_separator "#{11.chr}"
 ```
+11 is the ASCII code of "\v"

 Please note that if you set *detach_process* or *num_threads greater than 1*, this option will be ignored.